Blood And Breath Testing: Know Your Rights At A Traffic Stop

 - The legitimacy of the warrant

 - The amount of physical force during the test administration

 - Statements about your rights from the officer during the stop

 If the police did not respect your constitutional rights during a roadside test, the court should not hold its results against you.

 Call Attorneys With Proven Trial Outcomes

-With our experience, we can help you assert your rights in court.
-Call our office or send our firm a message online to speak with us about your DUI defense case.
-We know the difference between what police can and cannot do.
-We are willing to advocate for you.
+With their experience, our lawyers can help you assert your rights in court.
+Call us at 830-620-9402 or send us a message online to speak with our attorneys about your DUI defense case.
+They know the difference between what police can and cannot do and are willing to advocate for you.